NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

     * Data Host
     * Dataset Name

 For an example of how to run this command, see below.
+Notice the use of aliases in case you want to use these commands in shorthand style.
 ::

+    geoips ls test-datasets
     geoips list test-datasets

 ``list unit-tests`` is a list sub-command which retrieves a listing of unit tests from